sotirissmix/ezmysqli/README.md

 # ezmysqli

-A very basic PHP MySQLi helper for projects that don't need much
+A very basic PHP MySQLi helper for projects that don't need much/testing/learning.
+Initially made this for a friend to ease his introduction to PHP.

+Basically, baby's first MySQLi facade.
+I highly suggest against using this for a production environment.
+Not only is is not complete, the insert statements are not prepared and pose a security vulnerability.

 # Initializing